Tax Impact of Selling Home – Things Your Clients Should Consider

 In most cases, homeowners do not have to pay taxes on profits from the sale of their home.
 Although capital gains from selling an asset are usually taxable, the sale of a house is one notable exception.

-Capital gains from the sale of a house are not considered taxable if they are under $250,000 (or $500,000 for married filing jointly) and if the homeowner lived in the house as their primary residence for at least two of the last five years before the sale.
-If they have already profited from the sale of another house within the previous two years and used the capital gains exclusion, they are generally not allowed to use it again for the current sale.
+Capital gains from the sale of a house are not considered taxable if the gain is less than $250,000 (or $500,000 for married filing jointly) and if the homeowner lived in the house as their primary residence for at least two of the last five years before the sale.

 A few other rare factors can affect their eligibility for the capital gains exclusion as well.
 If there’s any doubt, you can help your clients confirm whether or not they qualify using the IRS’s simple Eligibility Test.
 If they don’t pass the eligibility test, they may still qualify for a partial capital gains deduction if they moved for work-related reasons, health-related reasons, or due to unforeseeable events (such as the death of a spouse or the birth of multiples).